-Following a adverse weather event in Mid Sussex and the activation of this plan, the Council will convene a meeting of officers, members and partner organisations, to review these arrangements and identify any lessons that can reasonably be learned.
+Following an adverse weather event in Mid Sussex and the activation of this plan, the Council will convene a meeting of officers, members, and partner organisations, to review these arrangements and identify any lessons that can reasonably be learned.

-The Sussex Resilience Forum will also hold a multi-agency de-brief if there has been severe disruption to lives, property or the environment across the County.
+The SRF will also hold a multi-agency de-brief if there has been severe disruption to lives, property or the environment across the County.

-Once this process is complete, the Emergency Planning Manager will provide a debrief report and make recommendations for improvements to the District Council's adverse weather arrangements.
+Once this process is complete, the Emergency Preparedness Manager will provide a de-brief report and make recommendations for improvements to the District Council's adverse weather arrangements.

-In the absence of any incident which may trigger the activation of this Adverse weather Plan, these arrangements will be reviewed annually by the council's Emergency Planning Manager.
+In the absence of any incident which may trigger the activation of this Adverse weather Plan, these arrangements will be reviewed annually by the council's Emergency Preparedness Manager.